 IMPORTANT!
 Our custom silkscreens are designed to be applied by hand and without the use of a silkscreen frame.
 Please see videos below for examples of how to use our custom silkscreens.

 Please read information, requirements, restrictions, and considerations below before purchasing

 *IMPORTANT – "Artwork" includes any artwork to which you have ownership or the proper copyrights to reproduce.
 During check-out, you will be required to read and accept the Terms and Conditions for sale, which include a Hold Harmless Agreement and an Acknowledgement of Copyright statement.

 For logos and artwork that you are using with permission: you will be required to submit documentation that details your usage rights.

 Mayco reserves the right to reject images we deem inappropriate or of questionable copyright status.

 PURCHASE IS FOR THE SCREEN ONLY.
 FRAME NOT INCLUDED.

-IMPORTANT: After purchase is complete email files (JPEG or PDF only)
+IMPORTANT: After purchase is complete, email your files (in JPEG or PDF format only)